 - How much is the deposit and do they charge for bank transactions?
 If it is not a big international company or the one you can trust for sure, I would not feel ok transferring 100% of the sum.
 My company asked for 30% advance payment and I think this is acceptable (though I still did a background check on them)

 - Is the company ethical?
 Meaning do they pay fair wages to their staff?
 Ask them if they provide their porters with good trekking gear and do not overload porters with weight?

-- If that is something you will need – do they provide the private toilet service, and if yes, how much will it be?
+- If that is something special you will need – do they provide the private toilet service (yep, that can be arranged too), and if yes, how much will it be?

 - Not so important, but nevertheless – what is your company’s attitude towards tourists’ entertainment on the mountain such as dancing performances every day?
 In most companies, porters and guides sing and dance for you every day to lift your spirit.
 If this is something you don’t feel comfortable with, you better double check in advance.
 Or, the other way around, if you feel that it would actually help you to raise your spirit, why not choose the company that organizes it?

 Yes, the list of questions is super long, but please do not be afraid to ask questions and see if your company is responsive.
 If they are open and transparent that’s good, if not – then why not?
 Do they have anything to hide?
 It is better to figure it out now than later when you are already on the mountain.